Skinker DeBaliviere Community

 Relationship to the Community Council

-The Skinker DeBaliviere Community Housing Corporation is a sister organization to the Skinker DeBaliviere Community Council, focusing on the property development and management.
+The Skinker DeBaliviere Community Housing Corporation is a sister organization to the Skinker DeBaliviere Community Council, focusing on economic development through; building redevelopment, property acquisition, community planning and development, and rental property ownership (market & affordable).

 Mission